Road Work - Backing Up Safely

 - When the employer has control over the job site, create a traffic control plan that coordinates s the flow of moving vehicles and workers to minimize their proximity and contact.

-- Create and enforce a procedure that addresses how to work safely, and provide best practices to follow when working near vehicles and other equipment.
+- Create and enforce a procedure that addresses how to work safely and provides best practices to follow when working near vehicles and other equipment.

 - Use barrels, barricades, cones, or reflective devices to guide vehicles away from workers.